keystonejs/keystone-classic/docs/api/Methods/init.md

 ## `Keystone.init(options:Object)`

-`Keystone.init` provides initial options to keystone.
-These are used to format and customise how keystone runs.
+`Keystone.init` provides initial options to Keystone.
+These are used to format and customise how Keystone runs.

 Some properties can be provided to init but not to [set](/api/methods/set):